wallix/awless-templates/README.md

 attach internetgateway id=$gateway vpc=$vpc

 ```
- Create 2 private subnets each on different availability zone
+ Create 2 private subnets each on a different availability zone
  That is where you will deploy resources only accessible through the bastions

 ```sh